fsdevphil/boot-dev/README.md

 - at that point i will have gone from beginner 🐣 to job-ready 💪

-- today, i'm learning to code in python 🐍
+- today i'm learning to code in python 🐍